WWE Star Gaspard Missing After 10-Year-Old Son Pulled From Water in LA

-A 10-year-old boy was rescued from the surf Sunday in Marina del Rey, but the search continues for his 39-year-old father, believed to be WWE star Shad Gaspard, according to authorities.
+Former WWE star Shad Gaspard disappeared in rough water Sunday off the Southern California coast after his 10-year-old son was rescued by lifeguards.

+A wave crashed over the 39-year-old Gaspard when he was about 50 yards from Venice Beach and he was swept out to sea at about 3:40 p.m., police said Monday.

-A group of swimmers were in the water just 50 yards offshore, right in front of a lifeguard tower, when it became clear they needed help.
-The call about the missing swimmers near 4200 S. Ocean Front Walk came in at 3:56 p.m., LAFD spokeswoman Margaret Stewart said.
+A group of swimmers were in the water, right in front of a lifeguard tower, on Sunday when it became clear they needed help.
+A call about missing swimmers near 4200 S. Ocean Front Walk, LAFD spokeswoman Margaret Stewart said.

 "A large set came through, got all that water moving and then they were pulled out in that rip current," Pono Barnes, of the LA County Fire Department, said.

-County lifeguards took the lead and pulled the boy from the water.
+County lifeguards responded, pulling Gaspard's 10-year-old son from the water.
+A law enforcement source said Gaspard told rescuers to help his son first.
 He was evaluated by LAFD paramedics but did not require hospitalization, Stewart said.

-Lifeguards, assisted by the U.S. Coast Guard, were still searching the water for the boy's father, the Coast Guard reported.

-TMZ reported early Monday that the missing father is Gaspard, a former WWE wrestler.
-NBC4 has not confirmed the man's identity.
-An Instagram post by his wife, Siliana Gaspard, published early Monday declaring her husband missing was later taken down.
-She wrote he was "last seen wearing swim shorts" at the Marina Del Rey beach on Sunday.
+In an Instagram post early Monday morning, Siliana Gaspard, the WWE wrestler's wife, wrote her husband is missing and was "last seen wearing swim shorts" at the Marina del Rey beach on Sunday.
+The post has since been deleted.

 Sports